lzwjava/lzwjava.github.io/original/2025-07-14-unlimited-engineer-en.md

 I felt limited the first time I worked in big companies with strict information control.
 But recently, I found that the limitation is in our brains.
 They don't stop us from building things or working effectively.

 So probably in life too.
 Every time we feel limited, it is possible that we haven't thought enough.
 If we try a lot, we might think of something no one else has.
-To become an Unlimited Engineer in big companies is to become an unlimited person, which is great.
+To become an unlimited engineer in big companies is to become an unlimited person, which is great.